 There are eight modes of operation for the comparators.
 The CMCON register is used to select these modes.
 Figure 12-1 shows the eight possible modes.
 The TRISA register controls the data direction of the comparator pins for each mode.
-If the Comparator
+If the Comparator mode is changed, the comparator output level may not be valid for the specified mode change delay shown in Section 17.0 "Electrical Characteristics".

-Note: Comparator interrupts should be disabled during a Comparator mode change.
+Note: Compa rato or interrupts sh nould be disabled

+during а Comparator mode change.

 Otherwise, a false interrupt may occur.